iluwatar/java-design-patterns/class-table-inheritance/README.md

 Use the Class table inheritance pattern when:

-* All columns are relevant for every row so tables are easier to understand and don’t waste space.
+* Minimize repeated page generation by caching dynamic pages when they are generated.
-* The relationship between the domain model and the database is very straightforward.
+* Reduce the controller class request response times

 ## Credits